 The new siphon will ensure a backup water supply to Staten Island and will facilitate the City's ability to benefit from anticipated increases in cargo volumes in the Port of New York and New Jersey.

 The Anchorage Channel, an integral part of the shipping trade with access to New York Harbor and the rest of the Port of New York and New Jersey, is one of the more heavily used water transportation arteries in the world.
 Future cargo volumes are expected to double over the next decade and possibly quadruple in 40 years.
-The channel must be deepened in order to accommodate the new generation of cargo mega-ships, which have drafts that exceed 45 feet (the present depth of Anchorage Channel), and ensure the City's ability to benefit from the anticipated increase in this sector of the economy.
+The channel must be deepened in order to accommodate the new generation of cargo mega-ships which have drafts that exceed 45 feet - the present depth of Anchorage Channel - and strengthen the City's ability to benefit from the anticipated increase in this ecomomic sector.

 On behalf of the Department of Environmental Protection, NYCEDC will manage the implementation of the project through the construction phase.